 Francophone Section Director / Directrice de Section Francophone

-Sena Lee is in her second year McGill, majoring in IDS and Sociology.
+Sena Lee is in her third year at McGill, majoring in IDS and Sociology.
 As this year’s Creative Director, she is excited to design graphics and media content to build Catalyst’s identity!

 Social Media Director

 Hanna Agro is entering her fourth year at McGill, majoring in IDS and Psychology with a minor in Sociology.
 She is excited to take on the role of Social Media Director and connect with the larger IDS community in a creative manner.
 Social media is such a strong tool we have to share relevant information with the world, and Hanna is excited to convey Catalyst’s identity through online platforms.

 Zachary Beresin is in his third year at McGill University, pursuing a Joint Honours degree in International Development Studies and Geography.
 Zachary has served as an editor for Catalyst since January 2020.
 This is his first year serving as an editor for Chrysalis, the IDSSA’s annual academic print journal, having previously worked for the publication as a peer reviewer.
 His interests include a mix of urban planning, sustainability, and geopolitics.

 Arielle De Leon is in her final year at McGill University, completing an Honours B.A. in History, with minors in Psychology and Jewish Literature.
 She also works as an editor for Historical Discourses, the McGill History Department’s undergraduate journal.
 Her main research interests lie in medical, gender, and sexual history in the United Kingdom during the nineteenth and twentieth centuries.